daniperez/gnome-mfa/README.md

 The format is as follows:

 ```
-Title 1, seed 1, icon 1
+Title 1, seed 1, icon name 1
-Title 2, seed 2, icon 2
+Title 2, seed 2, icon name 2
 ...
 ```

 The title can be anything and can include some mark-up (```<b>```, ```<i>```... check Argos' documentation).
-The seed is the TOTP seed (HOTP not implemented yet) and the icon can be any string, including emojis (check Argos' documentation).
+The seed is the TOTP seed (HOTP not implemented yet) and the icon is the name of an icon as provided by GNOME ([link missing]).
+For example, for the picture above the icon names are mail-mark-unread, weather-overcast and calc.